National Park of American Samoa

 One of the most remote of all US National Parks, the National Park of American Samoa is located about 2,600 miles southwest of Hawaii.
 Adding to the sense of remoteness is the fact the island is only served by one direct flight per week from Hawaii.
 It is possible to use other routes to get to Samoa and then get to American Samoa.
 That said, there were some 95 visitors to the park in 2014...

 American Samoa is in the South Pacific Ocean, between the Equator and the Tropic of Capricorn.
 A tropical climate prevails with high humidity and temperatures generally between 70°F and 90°F year-round.
 Rain showers are frequent and can last for only a few minutes or can last all day.
-The average annual rainfall is 125-inches in the dryer areas to as much as 300-inches in the highest mountains.
+The average annual rainfall is 125 inches in the dryer areas to as much as 300 inches in the highest mountains.
 Tropical storms are more prevalent during the October-to-May wet summer season and a slightly cooler and drier June-to-September fall season.

 For human visitors there are almost no facilities.
 The Tutuila Island section of the park is the only section that can be reached by car, the other islands can be reached always via boat but there are Polynesian Airlines flights between Pago Pago and Fiti'Uta airport on Ta'u Island several times per week.
 Trails in the rainforest are primitive at best.
-Much of the land is on steep slopes, many of which drop into the ocean.
+Much of the land is on steep slopes, many of which drop straight into the ocean.
 On the south side of Ta'u Island the cliffs rise about 3,000 feet from the water's edge, one of the highest such escarpments on the planet.
 However, those cliffs were formed when a volcanic caldera collapsed and most likely caused an earthquake locally and a tsunami that crossed the ocean.
-A tsunami in 2009 wiped out the park's main visitor center and offices.
+There was a tsunami in 2009 that wiped out the park's main visitor center and offices.

 The highest point (3,170') in the park is located near the center of Ta'u Island.
 The summit is nearly always covered with clouds and the forest below is a cloud forest: heavy with ground and tree ferns.